PauloFidalgo/github-mitm-ssr/README.md

 ## Usage
 1. Run the script:
     ```bash
-    gunicorn -w 4 -b <LINK> app:app
+    gunicorn -w 4 -b <ip> app:app
     ```
-2. Go to the <LINK> in which the app started
+2. Go to the Link in which the app started

 ## Disclaimer
 This project is for educational purposes only.
 Unauthorized use of this tool is strictly prohibited and may violate local, state, or federal laws.
 Use responsibly.